 Add the set of constraints for the mathematical problem.
 Each constraint is represented by a cell reference (a variable), an operator, and a value.

 Cell reference: Enter a cell reference of the variable.

-Click the Shrink button to shrink or restore the dialog.
+Click the Shrink button to shrink or restore the dialogue box.
 You can click or select cells in the sheet.
 You can enter a cell reference manually in the input box.

 Operator: Select an operator from the list.
 Use Binary operator to restrict your variable to 0 or 1.
 Use the Integer operator to restrict your variable to take only integer values (no decimal part).

 Value: Enter a value or a cell reference.
 This field is ignored when the operator is Binary or Integer.